Rocky Mount High School: History

 Public education in Rocky Mount began in 1901.
 High school programs were established in the following years, but did not have their own buildings until 1915, when the high school department of the Rocky Mount Graded Schools for White Children took over Edgemont School on Cokey Road and it became Edgemont High School.
-In 1927, with the construction of Booker T. Washington High School for African-American students on Virginia Street and the new Rocky Mount High School for white students on Marigold Street, both races had separate, self-contained high school campuses.
-The (all-white) Rocky Mount High School moved to a new campus on Tillery Street in 1953 and changed its name from Rocky Mount High to Rocky Mount Senior High.
-Voluntary integration began in the early 60s when the first African-American students chose to attend Rocky Mount Senior High School under the Freedom of Choice law.
-A small black student population was maintained at Rocky Mount Senior High until the two schools were merged in 1969.
+In 1927, with the construction of Booker T. Washington High School for Black students on Virginia Street and the new Rocky Mount High School for White students on Marigold Street, both races had separate, self-contained high school campuses.
+The (All-White) Rocky Mount High School moved to a new campus on Tillery Street in 1953 and changed its name from Rocky Mount High to Rocky Mount Senior High.
+Voluntary integration began in the early 1960s, when the first Black students chose to attend Rocky Mount Senior High School under the Freedom of Choice law.
+A small Black student population was maintained at Rocky Mount Senior High until the two schools were merged in 1969.
 The merger took place in enlarged facilities on the Rocky Mount Senior High campus.
 The old mascots, the Blackbirds and the Lions, were retired and the student body voted to adopt a new, combined mascot: the Gryphons (Griffins)—mythological beasts that were part bird and part lion—chosen from a list of student-submitted names.
 The former Lions' school colors of royal blue and gold and the Blackbird's former school colors of black and gold were also blended to form the new school's colors of blue/black (a dark navy) and gold.
 In this manner the two schools further cemented their union into a single entity.
 The school officially returned to its older Rocky Mount High School name in 2004.